Skip to Content

 • Packaway Bag – This item comes with its own ‘stuff’ bag, perfect for light travel

-Mountain Warehouse Seasons Padded Kids Jacket – Water…
+Mountain Warehouse Seasons Padded Kids Puffer Jacket – Water…

-• Water resistant – Treated with Durable Water Repellent, droplets will bead and roll off the fabric
+• Water-resistant – Treated with (DWR), droplets will bead and roll off the fabric.
+Light rain, or…

 • Side Pockets – two convenient side pockets

-• Microfibre Insulation – Provides excellent heat retention & comfort, a synthetic alternative to down
+• Padded Insulation – Microfibre filling provides excellent heat retention, a synthetic alternative to…

 MCTi Kids Ski Mittens Waterproof Warm Winter Snow Skiing…